evervault/evervault-cli/README.md

 Reproducible builds will stay in the experimental phase until the release of Buildkit v0.12 which is expected in the next few weeks.

-We have implemented the work arounds for reproducible builds from this (blog post)[https://medium.com/nttlabs/bit-for-bit-reproducible-builds-with-dockerfile-7cc2b9faed9f].
-These workout aounds won't be needed in v0.12 so we are going to wait till then to merge the feature into the CLI.
+We have implemented the work arounds for reproducible builds from this [blog post](https://medium.com/nttlabs/bit-for-bit-reproducible-builds-with-dockerfile-7cc2b9faed9f).
+These workout arounds won't be needed in v0.12 so we are going to wait till then to merge the feature into the CLI.

 To try out the feature now:
 ```